 How does a cavity develop?

-When a tooth is exposed to acid frequently, for example, if you eat or drink often, especially foods or drinks containing sugar and starches, the repeated cycles of acid attacks cause the enamel to continue to lose minerals.
+When a tooth is exposed to acid repeatedly, the enamel dissolves.
+If you eat frequently or drink often, especially foods that are rich in sugars and starches, the repeated cycles of acid attacks cause the enamel to continue to lose minerals.
 A white spot may appear where minerals have been lost.
 This is a sign of early decay.

 Tooth decay can be stopped or reversed at this point.
 Enamel can repair itself by using minerals from saliva, and fluoride from toothpaste or other sources.

 But if the tooth decay process continues, more minerals are lost.
 Over time, the enamel is weakened and destroyed, forming a cavity.
 A cavity is permanent damage that a dentist has to repair with a filling.

 How can we avoid a cavity?

 Brushing with fluoride toothpaste two times each day is important for preventing cavities.
 Preferably, brush after each meal and especially before going to bed.
 Be sure to supervise young children when they brush.
 Here’s what you should know